 Spoiling the party – New Guards inside fortress Mosman

 The Australian Labour Party first contested an electorate containing Mosman in 1910, when its candidate won half as many votes as the successful Liberal in the Federal seat of North Sydney.
-During the next quarter of a century Labour contested North Sydney and Warringah five times, with its share of the vote dropping each time, from 30 per cent in 1913 to 16 per cent in 1934.
-The Federal seat of Warringah and the State seat of Mosman were and would remain, UAP (and later Liberal Party) strongholds.10
+During the next quarter of a century Labour contested North Sydney and Warringah five times, with its share of the vote dropping each time, from 30 percent in 1913 to 16 percent in 1934.
+The Federal seat of Warringah and the State seat of Mosman were and would remain UAP (and later Liberal Party) strongholds.12

-The New Guard — a militaristic organisation with Fascist tendencies — had a strong presence in the borough of Mosman.
-In 1932 the mayor, Cyril Camplin, and at least 2 other aldermen (including Wallace Fyfe Henderson and Eric Clegg) were members of the New Guard.
+The Old Guard was a secretive, militaristic organisation post 1918.
+It had a strong presence in the Mosman borough.
+In 1932 Mayor, Cyril Camplin, and at least 2 other aldermen (including Wallace Fyfe Henderson and Eric Clegg) were members.

-In 1932 New Guard Captain Francis de Groot famously upstaged the Labour Premier Jack Lang at the Sydney Harbour Bridge opening when he rode up and cut the ceremonial ribbon with his sword.
+New Guard Captain Francis de Groot dramatically upstaged the Labour Premier Jack Lang at the Sydney Harbour Bridge opening.
+He cut the ceremonial ribbon with his sword on horseback.

-It was the subject of heated discussion by Mosman councillors [although] there was no difference of opinion as to the Bridge’s great benefit to Mosman11
+It was the subject of heated discussion by Mosman councillors [although] there was no difference of opinion as to the Bridge’s great benefit to Mosman13

-Alderman Frank Pursell moved and Alderman Leon Stevenson seconded the following motion which was carried 7-5 with the support of the New Guard councillors and the mayor on the 22nd of March:
+Alderman Frank Pursell moved, and Alderman Leon Stevenson seconded, the following motion on the 22nd of March, 1932.
+It was carried 7-5 with the support of the New Guard Councillors and the Mayor

 Cold War: post-1950

 Principles upheld: another referendum defeated